charlie-grayson/WBA/python/pc_setup.md

 **NOTE: The wba_member_upload.py script CANNOT be used with a regular WBA Agent API key**

-Ensure the config.cfg file is stored in the same directoy as the *.py files
+To download the files, navigate to the top level project directory https://github.com/charlie-grayson/WBA.
+Click on the **Code** icon and select the **Download ZIP** option.
+Open the zip file and save the required \*.py scripts and config.cfg file in the same directory on your PC.

 4. Edit the config.cgf file